Sheila Copps: Federal minister

 The Liberals came to power in the 1993 election, defeating Kim Campbell's Tories.
 Chrétien became prime minister following the election, and named Copps as deputy prime minister and minister of the environment.
 This marked the first time in Canadian history that a woman had been named to the post of deputy prime minister.
 Following a 1996 cabinet shuffle, she relinquished the Environment portfolio and became Minister of Canadian Heritage.
 Around this time, Copps participated in the 1994 class of the World Economic Forum's Global Leaders of Tomorrow program alongside former Quebec Premier Jean Charest and World Bank natural gas leader Afsaneh Mashayekhi Beschloss.

 Copps resigned briefly in the spring of 1996.
 One of Chrétien's campaign promises had been to abolish Brian Mulroney's highly unpopular Goods and Services Tax, a promise he later reneged on in an effort to avoid decreasing government revenues.
 During the 1993 election campaign, Copps promised during a Canadian Broadcasting Corporation "town hall" program that she would resign if the GST was not abolished.
 Copps, after some pressure, vacated her Hamilton East seat in 1996, and promptly ran again in the ensuing by-election.

 During the by-election, Reform put up billboards around her riding, one featuring a pig at a trough with "SHEILA" marked on it; and another with her picture and, "Promise to cut the GST: It worked last time!"
 Copps won handily, though with a significantly reduced percentage of the vote from 1993, and Chrétien reinstated her to her previous cabinet posts.
 During her victory speech, she noted that the Liberals "kicked butt" in the by-election; a controversial editorial cartoon in the right-wing Toronto Sun tabloid the next day portrayed Hamilton East voters as "buttheads."

 Following the 1997 election, Copps was removed from the position of deputy prime minister, which was given to political stalwart Herb Gray.
 Copps made little upward progress in cabinet after this demotion, and by many accounts came to have relatively little influence over the direction of government policy.
 Many believe that Anne McLellan surpassed her as the most prominent woman in government during this period.

+2003 leadership bid

 Following Jean Chrétien's announcement of his intent to retire in February 2004, Copps became the first candidate to officially declare for the party leadership.
 Despite her efforts to build support among women, minority groups and the party's left-wing, she began and ended the leadership contest well behind the overwhelming favourite, Paul Martin.
 While her national campaigning saw her sign up over 32,000 new party members, some speculated that she would withdraw prior to the Liberal leadership convention, as John Manley had.